-Single Cylinder Horizontal Four-Stroke Engine – This engine is very agricultural in appearance and design, but was the first engine that I designed from scratch and fabricated everything for (apart from the spark plug).
+Single Cylinder Horizontal Four-Stroke Engine – This engine is very agricultural in appearance and design, but was the first engine that I designed from scratch.
+I fabricated everything for (apart from the spark plug).
 The keyword is simple.

 Stuart 10V – this was the first engine I made and was around 1980 when it was finished.
-This engine runs really well on compressed air, but must admit that I’ve never run it on steam.
+This engine runs really well on compressed air.
+I must admit that I’ve never run it on steam.

 Ford Model T – One of the first models I built was this 1/8th Scale Ford Model T. The start of the Nigel Taylor Gallery.
 Built from scratch from plans that I had bought of the car.